 I assume that this is because Corsica has always been a land apart.
 It was ceded to France by Genoa only in 1768, having been owned by Pisa and Genoa for several centuries before that.
 And while it’s a well-known tourist destination, it’s not as familiar to us as mainland France.

 What’s special about Corsica?

 So what is it about Corsica that ought to attract more literary interest?

 First, of course, it has terrific scenery and picturesque villages.
 The island is basically one big mountain range rising out of the sea, with narrow coastal areas.
 Homecoming Corsicans claim they can smell the maquis – the scrubland of aromatic plants – before they can see the land itself.
 This atmospheric place is made for a romantic or dramatic story.

 Second, Corsica has a fascinating history.
 Its strategic position in the Mediterranean means that it was always being invaded, from the earliest prehistoric times.
-The Corsicans often struggled against their invaders but, because of their clannish traditions, were never sufficiently well organised to expel them.
+The Corsicans often struggled against their invaders but never had sufficient military capacity to expel them.